attogram/ollama-multirun/README.md

 # ollama multirun

-A bash shell script to run a single prompt against *all* your locally installed ollama models, saving the output and performance statistics as easily navigable web pages.
+A bash shell script to run a single prompt against any or all of your locally installed ollama models, saving the output and performance statistics as easily navigable web pages.

 Useful for comparing model responses, tracking performance